juice-shop/pwning-juice-shop/part2/security-through-obscurity.md

 # Security through Obscurity

-Most applications contain content which is not supposed to be publicly accessible.
+Many applications contain content which is not supposed to be publicly accessible.
 A properly implemented authorization model would ensure that only users _with appropriate permission_ can access such content.
 If an application instead relies on the fact that the content is _not visible